 Collective accountability.
 Within the jamaa’at there is a certain degree of shared accountability that is not present outside of it.
 When brother and sisters in Islam hold each other accountable, transgression is lessened.
 Spousal abuse is widespread in our communities, but when sisters are a part of a congregation, there is more recourse and direct help from within the community.
 When Muslim children see that their parents are true to their religious and communal obligations, and have spiritual focus and goals in life, it is easier for them to do the same as adults because such experiences, and rearing serves as their foundation in life.
 When our children see that their parents have no real commitment to our faith, to our institutions, to our communities, or to each other, it sends them a message that there is no real future for them as Muslims, and that it’s not worth the effort.
 We are seeing this occur time and time again.

 Granted, we are all American Muslims, and brother and sisters in Islam.
 However, if we take a closer look, it is evident that there are clearly two, distinctly different, Muslim Americas.
 One comprised primarily by immigrants from Muslim countries, and their children, and the other from American Muslim converts.
 As immigrant communities are growing, thriving, and blanketing the landscape with multi-million dollar masaajid, schools, and cultural institutions.
-African-American Muslim communities are struggling, lack physical resources, lack influence, and are very small in comparison.
+Black-American Muslim communities are struggling, lack physical resources, lack influence, and are very small in comparison.
 The future looks very bleak for the American Muslim converts unless we re-establish congregation with just and knowledgeable imams.
 Religious congregations are not perfect, but it is a lot better than chaos.
 For many American Muslim converts, there is hardly any religious order in their lives.
 Imperfect institutions that teach, regulate, and fulfill the order of the deen of Islam, are better than no institutions at all.
 Black American Muslims need the return of Imams, Amirs, and congregations.

 Shaykh Abu Laith Luqman Ahmad

-Philadelphia born, Shaykh Luqman Ahmad has served as an Imam in California for the last 22 years.
-He is currently Associate Imam and Resident Scholar at the Toledo Masjid al-Islam Toledo, Ohio where he teaches Nd delivers Friday sermons.
+Philadelphia born, Shaykh Luqman Ahmad is an Associate Imam and Resident Scholar at the Toledo Masjid al-Islam Toledo, Ohio where he teaches and delivers Friday sermons.

 We are constantly being told that Islam is the fastest growing religion in the United States.
 We are also being told that the Muslim population is anywhere from 2 million, to six million and that a third of them are converts.
 That would put the number of converts from around 700,000 to 2,000,000.
 However, I’m not sure if those numbers are accurate because many converts are leaving Islam, and or never even begin to practice Islam in any appreciable way other than take their shahaadah (declaration of conversion), and you don’t see anywhere near those numbers reflected in the nation’s masaajid.